RutronikSystemSolutions/RDK4_SBC_LIN_Example/README.md

 <img src="images/LIN_Serial_Analyzer_Debug_Tool.png" style="zoom:100%;" />

-If the firmware is already programmed into the RDK4 and LIN is connected to the APGDT001 adapter as well as  the "Battery" power supply , the commands can be transmitted by pressing "Send Once or Send Continuous".
+If the firmware is already programmed into the RDK4 and LIN is connected to the APGDT001 adapter as well as the "Battery" power supply, the commands can be transmitted by pressing "Send Once or Send Continuous".

 The first bite controls the RDK4 LEDs as it is shown below: